JaneaSystems/azure-docs/articles/azure-maps/monitor-azure-maps-reference.md

 ## See Also

 <!-- replace below with the proper link to your main monitoring service article -->
-- See [Monitoring Azure Maps](/monitor-azure-maps.md) for a description of monitoring Azure Azure Maps.
+- See [Monitoring Azure Maps](/monitor-azure-maps.md) for a description of monitoring Azure Maps.
-- See [Monitoring Azure resources with Azure Monitor](/azure/azure-monitor/essentials/monitor-azure-resources) for details on monitoring Azure resources.
+- See [Monitoring Azure resources with Azure Monitor](../azure-monitor/essentials/monitor-azure-resources.md) for details on monitoring Azure resources.